scraggo/scraggo.github.io/_drafts/initial-screens.md

+---
+layout: post
+title: "Making a good first impression on your initial programming job screen"
+date: 2019-07-01 01:45:31 +0530
+categories: ["python"]
+author: "Dave Cohen"
+---

-# Advice for initial (phone) screens for programming positions
+- title: "Advice for initial (phone) screens for programming positions"
+- title: "Making a good first impression on your initial programming job screen"

-I did __# phone screens
+I did \_\_# phone screens

 The phone screen is where you make a first impression on a company to which you're applying.
-Your resume likely have made a positive impact, but the most important evaluation begins with a company recruiter making a human connection with you.
+Your resume surely made a positive impact, but the most important evaluation is yet to come: making a _human_ connection with a company recruiter.
+They'll be (subconsciously) taking notes on how you speak, your confidence level, how passionate you are, and much more.

-hearing you speak.

 ## What to prepare

-A statement about why you've applied to their company
+**A more in-depth statement about why you've applied to their company.**

 You (hopefully) said it in your cover letter, but rehearse these points out loud:

-- what appeals to you
+- What about the company and position appeals to you
-- why you're a good fit
+- Why you're a good fit

 example: ...